 In the United States, the practices that are required and the practices that are prohibited in organic agriculture have been set forth in federal law since 2001.
-Anyone can use these practices in their garden or field, but for products to be labeled and sold as “organic” they must be certified by an independent third-party certifier.
+Anyone can use these practices in their garden or field, but for products to be labeled and sold as “organic,” they must be certified by an independent third-party certifier.
 In a nutshell, organic farmers must:

-- rotate crops to maintain soil quality and manage pests,
+- rotate crops to maintain soil quality and manage pests

-- keep records of their operation that will be examined by the certifier,
+- keep records of their operation that will be examined by the certifier

-- minimize use of off-farm inputs,
+- minimize use of off-farm inputs, such as:

 An organic processor must: